Match Officials For Pakistan V South Africa Womens Series Announced - UrduPoint

 Match Officials For Pakistan V South Africa Women's Series Announced

-Two female umpires Afia Amin and Saleema Imtiaz, who are part of PCB’s Women’s Panel of Umpires, have been included as reserve umpires in an international bilateral cricket series.
+By Sohail Ali Muhammad Javed Malik and Ali Naqvi, both part of ICC International Panel of Match Officials and PCB Elite Panel of Match Referees will lead the playing control team in the six limited-overs matches between the national women's sides of Pakistan and South Africa in Karachi from 1 to 14 September

-LAHORE: (UrduPoint/UrduPoint / Pakistan Point News-August 15th, 2023) Muhammad Javed Malik and Ali Naqvi, both part of ICC International Panel of Match Officials and PCB Elite Panel of Match Referees will lead the playing control team in the six limited-overs matches between the national women’s sides of Pakistan and South Africa in Karachi from 1 to 14 September.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 15th Aug, 2023 ):By Sohail Ali Muhammad Javed Malik and Ali Naqvi, both part of ICC International Panel of Match Officials and PCB Elite Panel of Match Referees will lead the playing control team in the six limited-overs matches between the national women's sides of Pakistan and South Africa in Karachi from 1 to 14 September.

 Also, for the first time in Pakistan, two female umpires Afia Amin and Saleema Imtiaz, who are part of PCB's Women's Panel of Umpires, have been included as reserve umpires in an international bilateral cricket series.
 Saleema recently officiated women's exhibition matches in Rawalpindi.
 Additionally, both Afia and Saleema were part of the ACC Women's Emerging Teams Asia Cup in Hong Kong.